-Almost six years after it’s debut, OP is still going strong, with subscribers and readers around the globe and the trans community it's fostered is formidable.
+Almost six years after its debut, OP is still going strong, with subscribers and readers around the globe and the trans community it has fostered is formidable.
 I caught up with Amos last month and talked about this remarkable achievement, as well as his thoughts on fashion, food, and the future of trans politics.

 Amos Mac: Well, I just photographed a campaign in Sweden for & Other Stories.
 It’s a women’s clothing line and that will be out in August.
 An all trans cast and crew.

 It was my first time.
 It was only 48 hours.
 I want to go back!

 I grew up in Philadelphia and also in Augusta, Georgia.
 I was born in Augusta and moved to Philly when I was 8.